crossplane/crossplane/design/design-doc-external-secret-stores.md

 ## Background

-Kubernetes suggests using `Secret` resource to store sensitive information and one gets a base64 encoded value of sensitive data rather than encrypted.
-RBAC is used as a security measure to access control, instead of dealing with a decryption process whenever this data needed to be consumed.
+Kubernetes suggests using `Secret` resource to store sensitive information and when requested from the API Server, one gets a base64 encoded value of sensitive data rather than encrypted.
+RBAC is used as a security measure for access control, instead of dealing with a decryption process whenever this data needed to be consumed.
 However, in practice it is not easy to ensure proper access to sensitive data with RBAC.
-For example, when an application requires read/write access to secrets in a namespace, it is usually deployed with access to any secret in the namespace which could result in unexpected access to another secret in the same namespace.
+For example, when an application requires read/write access to some secrets in a namespace, it is common pitfall to deploy with access to any secret in the namespace which could result in unintended access to another secret in the same namespace.
+Hence, Kubernetes secrets usually considered as **not so secure**.

 Kubernetes has a solution to [encrypt secrets at rest], however, this is only to keep secret data as encrypted in etcd which changes nothing at Kubernetes API level.
 Requests for supporting additional external secret stores at API level were [rejected for various reasons].

-Another point is, Kubernetes clusters usually considered as ephemeral resources as opposed to being a reliable data store not only for sensitive data but also non-sensitive data like application manifests which helps popularity of GitOps tools.
+Another point is, Kubernetes clusters usually considered as ephemeral resources as opposed to being a **reliable** data store not only for sensitive data but also non-sensitive data like application manifests and this increased popularity of GitOps tools.

-Hence, storing sensitive information in external secret stores is a common practice.
-Since applications running on K8S need this information as well, it is also quite common to sync data from external secrets store to K8S.
+Hence, _storing sensitive information in external secret stores is a common practice_.
+Since applications running on K8S need this information as well, it is also quite common to sync data from external secret stores to K8S.
 There are [quite a few tools] out there that are trying to resolve this exact same problem.
-However, Crossplane, as a producer of infrastructure credentials, needs the opposite, which is storing sensitive information **to external secret stores**.
+However, Crossplane, as a **producer** of infrastructure credentials, needs the opposite, which is storing sensitive information **to external secret stores**.

-Today, Crossplane only supports storing connection details for managed resources as Kubernetes secrets.
-This is configured via `spec.writeConnectionSecretToRef` field.
+Today, Crossplane only supports storing connection details for managed resources as **Kubernetes secrets**.
+This is configured via the `spec.writeConnectionSecretToRef` field.
 However, there is an increasing demand to store infrastructure credentials on external secret stores rather than relying on Kubernetes secrets.

 This document aims to propose a design for supporting external secret stores in Crossplane.
 The solution should apply to both Crossplane itself (for composite